Leadwerks/Documentation/assetbrowser.md

 # Project Panel

-The Asset Browser is a versatile tool designed to simplify your project management tasks.
-It offers a user-friendly interface, which is split into two main sections for efficient navigation and file exploration.
+The project panel is split into an upper area for navigating between different subfolders in your game's directory, and a lower area that displays file thumbnails.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/assetbrowser.png?raw=true)